Battle of Yeonpyeong (2002): Aftermath

 South Korean and U.S. military members discuss the sinking of the PKM 357 patrol boat on the PKM 357 museum ship in Pyeongtaek Naval Base.

 Both the North Korean and South Korean flotillas took casualties from the action.
-Thirteen North Koreans were killed and twenty five wounded.
+Thirteen North Koreans were killed and twenty five wounded according to South Korea.
 The South Koreans suffered six fatalities, four during the battle, one 83 days later from wounds suffered during the battle, and one found dead at sea after the battle.
 The dead were Lt.
 Cmdr.
 Yoon Yeong-ha, Jo Cheon-hyung, Seo Hu-won, and Hwang Do-hyeon (during the battle), Park Dong-hyeok (days later), and Han Sang-guk (found at sea); Eighteen others were injured.

 The damaged PKM-357 later sank while under tow, while the damaged North Korean vessel was able to limp its way back to port.
 Both sides laid blame on each other and South Korea demanded an apology from North Korea.

 According to a North Korean defector's statement in 2012, the North Korean patrol boat crewmembers involved in the battle suffered extensive splinter injuries from the South Korean "Devastator" shells.
 The injured North Koreans were reportedly quarantined in a hospital in Pyongyang to hide the extent of the casualties suffered in the battle.

 PKM 357 was later raised and towed to Pyeongtaek Naval Base, where she is now a museum ship.
 For display at the War Memorial of Korea, another Chamsuri-class patrol boat, PKM 301, was repainted and given faux battle damage to simulate PKM 357.

 PKM 357 replica at the War Memorial of Korea, in March 2011.

 PKM 357 replica bow section.
 Red marks indicate simulated battle damage.

 PKM 357 replica mid and Bridge section.